Advanced Search

 - Women’s Rights Organisations

-In Uganda, Spotlight Initiative supported the SASA!
+In Uganda, Spotlight Initiative has supported the SASA!
 Together – a community mobilisation approach that supports communities to create positive and sustainable changes in the norms that perpetuate violence against women and girls.
 SASA!
 Together is a revised version of the original SASA!
 Approach, developed by the Ugandan NGO Raising Voices.
 New features of SASA!
 Together include a distinct focus on intimate partner violence, strategies that reach across the whole community, and more support for organisations and communities to sustain change.
+The SASA!
+Together methodology focuses on…

 Spotlight Initiative worked with UNFPA and the Family Planning Association of Trinidad and Tobago (FPATT) to implement the Collaborative HIV Prevention and Adolescent Mental Health Programme (CHAMP).
-This supported young people and adult caregivers across three regions of Trinidad and Tobago.
-This programme was established with a view to addressing HIV prevention but, through community engagement, reduced the likelihood of youth engaged in the programme responding to peer pressure to engage in adolescent sexual activity.
+This supported young people and adult caregivers across three regions of Trinidad and Tobago to address HIV prevention and challenge norms around peer pressure and early adolescent sexual activity.
+Spotlight Initiative trained around 25 community leaders as ambassadors to facilitate dialogues across different levels of the community.
+Over 200 young people and caregivers participated in these…

-The guide “I belong to me” was written and illustrated by African women from different backgrounds and parts of the continent.
-It is intended to promote discussion between African parents and their pre-adolescent children around African culture and Harmful Practices, such as Female Genital Mutilation and Child Marriage.
-It follows the story of an 11-year old girl called Saleema who travels to different cities across the continent where the main African policies on girls and women’s rights have been adapted, in order for her to discover there is legitimacy and power in her voice.
-The book…
+The guide “I belong to me” was written and illustrated by African women from different backgrounds and parts of the continent in Spotlight Initiative's Africa Regional Programme (first phase).
+It was designed to promote discussion between African parents and their pre-adolescent children around African culture and Harmful Practices, such as Female Genital Mutilation and Child Marriage.
+It follows the story of an 11-year old girl called Saleema who travels to different cities across the continent where the main African policies on girls and women’s rights have been adapted, in order for her to…

 In a male-dominated political landscape, it can be especially challenging for women with disabilities to enter politics.
 In Zimbabwe, Spotlight Initiative identified low participation of persons with disabilities - especially women - in political processes or political leadership.